 The noise handling of Elite 65e's microphone is above-average.
 In our SpNR test, it achieved a speech-to-noise ratio of 23dB, indicating it can decently separate speech from ambient noise in moderately loud environments.
 This is due to the proximity of the in-line mic's position to the mouth, which is relatively unique to the Jabra.

 The Jabra Elite 65e have a decent battery life.
 They lasted 8.5 hours in our battery test and will last even longer if you turn off the noise canceling feature.
 This should be enough for most use cases although you may have to charge them every day.
-On the upside, they do not take to long to charge at 2.2 hours and they still provide audio when charging, which is fairly rare for neckband-style headphones, but makes them a good option when you're close to a power source like at home or at the office.
+On the upside, they do not take to long to charge at 2.2 hours and they still provide audio when charging, which is fairly rare for neckband-style headphones (see our recommendations for the best neckband headphones), but makes them a good option when you're close to a power source like at home or at the office.
 Unfortunately, they do not automatically turn off when connected to your Bluetooth device even when inactive but will shut off in 15 mins when they're not.

 These headphones have a Bluetooth connection with multi-device pairing but no NFC.
 They also support Bluetooth 5.0, which we didn't get a chance to test because our current testbench only supports up to Bluetooth 4.2 for now.